Apr 9, 2025 • PDF Features

 Opening PDFs on Mac

-If your PDF won’t open on Mac, the issue may lie within the system or the file itself.
+If your PDF won’t open on a Mac, the issue may lie within the system or the file itself.
 Either way, here are some helpful tips on how to resolve it:

-• In case your PDF won’t open in Preview, which is the default Mac app for opening PDF documents, another program may have been set as default.
+• In case your PDF won’t open in Preview, which is the default Mac app for opening PDF documents, another program may have been set as the default.
 To fix this issue, right-click on the file, select Open With, and choose Preview from the list that opens up.

 • If you still can’t open your PDF, the file may not have been downloaded properly.
 To rule this out, try deleting it from your device and transferring or downloading it again.